MS in Biomedical Visualization

 - Transcripts Submit unofficial copies of official transcripts from institutions where degrees were earned, and transcripts from all colleges and universities attended within the last eight years.
 A link to upload will be provided by the Office of Admissions and Records five to seven days after application is completed.

 - Tests Required GRE General Test that includes Verbal, Quantitative, and Writing assessment.
 Preference will be given to applicants with a combined Quantitative and Verbal score above 300 and a Writing score above a 3.0.
 Test scores are required for all applicants.

 - Minimum English Competency Test Score

-- TOEFL Applicants taking the iBT Internet-based TOEFL must have a minimum score of 95, with subscores of Reading 24, Listening 22, Speaking 24, and Writing 24.
-Applicants taking the New Paper-Based TOEFL (after August 2018) must have a minimum score of 60, with subscores of Reading 19, Listening 17, Writing 21.
-If the applicant has taken the Institutional Testing Paper-Based TOEFL (prior to August 2018), minimum scores in the range of 585–600 will be considered; in addition, the applicant must take the Test of Written English and submit scores in the range of 5–6.
+- TOEFL Applicants taking the iBT Test must have a minimum score of 95, with subscores of Reading 24, Listening 22, Speaking 24, and Writing 24.
+Applicants taking the revised Paper-Delivered Test must have a minimum score of 60, with subscores of Reading 19, Listening 17, Writing 21.
 OR,

 - IELTS 7.0, with subscores of 6.5 for all four subscores, OR,

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

 - Letters of Recommendation Three required from instructors or employers.
 Letters must be on letterhead and can be uploaded to the OAR site.